MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Bots must send a welcome message during first run.
 For the best experience, the message should include the value proposition of your bot, how to configure the bot, and briefly describe all supported bot commands.
 You can display the message using an Adaptive Card with buttons for better usability.
 For more information, see [how to trigger a bot welcome message](~/bots/how-to/conversations/send-proactive-messages.md).

   ![Bot Welcome Message](~/assets/images/submission/validation-bot-welcome-message.png)
-  Bot sends FRE welcome message describing supported bot commands.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Bot sends FRE welcome message describing supported bot commands.

-  ![Bot No Welcome Message](~/assets/images/submission/validation-bot-no-welcome-message.png) Bot doesn't send a welcome message.
+  ![Bot No Welcome Message](~/assets/images/submission/validation-bot-no-welcome-message.png)
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Bot doesn't send a welcome message.

 * Bot welcome messages in channels and chats are optional during first run, especially if the bot is available for personal use and performs similar actions.
 If your bot sends welcome messages, it must not send to users individually (it's considered [spamming](#bot-message-spamming)).
 The message should also mention the person who added the bot.

   ![Welcome Message Not Triggered](~/assets/images/submission/validation-bot-welcome-message-not-triggered.png)
-  Welcome message not triggered in Teams scope.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Welcome message not triggered in Teams scope.

   ![Welcome Message Triggered](~/assets/images/submission/validation-bot-welcome-message-triggered.png)
-  Welcome message triggered in Teams scope.
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Welcome message triggered in Teams scope.

 * Notification-only bots must send a welcome message that conveys it won't reply to users' messages.

   ![Notification Bot Conveys Message](~/assets/images/submission/validation-bot-notification-bot-convey-message.png)
-  Notification only bot sends it won't reply to user messages.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Notification only bot sends it won't reply to user messages.

   ![Notification Bot doesn't convey](~/assets/images/submission/validation-bot-notification-bot-doesn't-convey-message.png)
-  Notification only bot doesn't send a welcome message.
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Notification only bot doesn't send a welcome message.

 > [!TIP]
 > In welcome messages to individual users, a carousel tour can provide an effective overview of your bot and any other app features to encourageusers try bot commands.
 For example, **Create a task**.